chronohart/RentedToolsRefresh/docs/README.md

 This mod is planned to support translations for all in-game dialog as well as GMCM settings and descriptions.
 That being said, I only speak English, so translations provided by myself will likely be poor translations from Google Translate or similar.
 If you would like to submit a translation, please don't hesitate to do so via GitHub pull request, linking a translation file in a GitHub issue, or sending me a file directly.

 See the Stardew Valley Wiki's [Modding:Translations](https://stardewvalleywiki.com/Modding:Translations) page for more information about how these translations work.

+## Incompatibilities

+This mod is incompatible with any mods that prevent the standard Tool Upgrade menu or the dialog box when the player receives their upgraded tool from activating.
+Those two menus being activated and closed are necessary for the functions of this mod to activate.

 <a name="credits"></a>![Credits](images/credits.png "Credits")